-The fund fees that are charged for investors in Austrian public funds have not changed significantly as of the reporting date of 31 December 2018 compared to the end of 2017.
+The fund fees that are charged for investors in Austrian retail funds have not changed significantly as of the reporting date of 31 December 2018 compared to the end of 2017.
 The average maximum management fees stand at 1.21%, the ongoing annual costs 1.13%, and the maximum entry charges when purchasing units in funds stand on average at 3.61%.
 There are significant differences between the various different investment strategies and risk classes.
 These are shown in the study in detail and in figures.
 Money market funds and short-term bond funds have the lowest charges on average by investment strategy, following by bond funds, real estate funds, mixed funds and equity funds.
 For example the maximum management fees for bond funds stood on average at 0.99%, and for equity funds at 1.59%; the ongoing charges stood at 0.68% and 1.73% respective, while maximum entry charges stood at 3.39% and 4.33% respectively.
 Funds with a focus on sustainability do not display higher fees in comparison with the market as a whole.
-These are the findings of the FMA’s annual “Market Study on Fund Charges for Austrian Public Funds” which was published today.
-It is based on the analysis conducted about the information contains in the legally prescribed Key Investor Information Documents (KIDs) as well as the general terms and conditions of funds of 1,120 funds with a total volume under management of almost € 90 billion as of the reporting date of 31.12.2018.
+These are the findings of the FMA’s annual “Market Study on Fund Fees for Austrian Retail Funds” which was published today.
+It is based on the analysis conducted about the information contains in the legally prescribed Key Investor Information Documents (KIIDs) as well as the general terms and conditions of funds of 1,120 funds with a total net asset value (NAV) of almost € 90 billion as of the reporting date of 31.12.2018.

 Transparency, Transparency, Transparency